Sorsmo/598APE-HW2/README.md

 # 598APE-HW2: Homomorphic Encryption

+## Optimizations
+All our of useful optimizations are combined in the main branch.
+To access and test individual optimizations, git checkout their respective branches while in the CS598APE Docker container via ./dockerrun.sh: bench_bw_mem bench_sobel_mem polydivmod

 This is a C implementation of a SHE scheme based on the [Fan-Vercauteren](https://eprint.iacr.org/2012/144) RLWE-based approach and [toy implementations in Python](https://bit-ml.github.io/blog/post/homomorphic-encryption-toy-implementation-in-python/).
 Your task is to build and run it, then consider performance improvements.

 Warning: This code is for instruction only.
 Do not use this implementation in any practical setting!